Parallel-Cascades/procedural-celestial-body-materials/docs/index.md

     - icosphere_high - high-poly sphere for rendering smooth stars and gas giants.
 High triangle and vertex count allow for smoother looking dynamic procedural visuals.
     - double_sided_plane - double-sided plane mesh allow for Asteroid Rings to be viewed from both sides.

-## Installation
-The assets for the 3D gas giants and stars are stored in a separate folder, as they are currently being distributed as a free asset on the asset store.
-They are included in the paid Procedural Space Skybox Asset, and do not require a separate download.

 ## Samples
 There are two sample scenes in this asset: